-The Greater Clark County School Corporation website is http://www.gcs.k12.in.us/.
+The Greater Clark County School Corporation website is www.gccschools.com.
 A complete directory of services, corporation policies, transportation, and weather information is available.
-The Parkview Middle School website is www.gcs.k12.in.us/pms/.
+The Parkview Middle School website is pvms.gccschools.com.
 Information regarding programs, guidance services, and current school activities are included on this website.